Harry Spens: Life

-Spens was born in Edinburgh as the fourth child between James Spens of Alves, Moray and Anne Robertson.
+Spens was born in Edinburgh as the fourth child of James Spens of Alves, Moray and Anne Robertson.
 He completed his collegiate and graduate studies at King's College, Aberdeen, graduating with an MA in 1730.
-In the same year, he began his training for the ministry, and was recorded at St Andrews in 1730 assisting with a baptism for a child from his native parish of Alves.
+In the same year, he began his training for the ministry and was recorded at St Andrews assisting with a baptism for a child from his native parish of Alves.

 Spens was licensed to preach by the presbytery of Dalkeith on October 3, 1738.
-He was ordained as a minister of the Church of Scotland in November 1744 and became minister of Wemyss, his patron almost certainly being the Earl of Wemyss.
-He is recorded as having sown 9 “lippies” of linseed on the church glebe (the land allocated to his manse).
+He was ordained as a minister of the Church of Scotland in November 1744 and became minister of Wemyss, likely appointed by the Earl of Wemyss.
+He is noted to have sown 9 “lippies” of linseed on the church glebe (the land allocated to his manse).

 In 1751, a pamphlet entitled An inquiry concerning a plan of a literary correspondence was anonymously published in Edinburgh.
-The document, composed as a series of questions about Plato's philosophy, theology, and life, called for interested scholars to join the authors in translating and commenting on the philosopher's works.
+This document, composed as a series of questions about Plato's philosophy, theology, and life, called for scholars to join the authors in translating and commenting on the philosopher's works.
 The Inquiry has been attributed to Spens and John Chambers, minister of Elie.

 Spens produced the first English translation of Plato's Republic in 1763.
-Printed at Glasgow by the Foulis Press, the work was dedicated to John Stuart, 3rd Earl of Bute, during his brief tenure as prime minister under King George III.
+Printed in Glasgow by the Foulis Press, the work was dedicated to John Stuart, 3rd Earl of Bute, during his brief tenure as prime minister under King George III.
 The translation was reprinted in 1906 as part of the Everyman's Library collection.

 Spens married Anne Duncan in 1765.
-The couple had a child named James in October 1771, who passed away within a month.
+The couple had a child named James in October 1771, who died within a month.